utopastac/react-prototype/src/README.md

 ### Navigation
 - Use the bottom navigation bar to switch between main app sections
-- Click the home button (💰) to return to the Money tab
 - Navigate through different flows like Account Linking, Reporting, and Disputes

 ### Dev Tools